 If you have something important to say, don’t spend 10 minutes creating a build-up to the cliff-hanger.
 Start with the upshot and then fill in the details once you’ve laid the idea on the table.
 This way, your manager will be able to process the details, which means you’ll receive a more useful answer.

 Everyone hates being corrected in front of an audience.
-Imagine that you’re the boss and you are trying to deliver important information in the weekly meeting, when an employee comes along and corrects you in front of everything – cringe alert!
-If it’s an important mistake that really needs to be addressed, mention it after the rest of team have left the room.
+Imagine that you’re the boss and you are trying to deliver important information in the weekly meeting when an employee comes along and corrects you in front of everyone – cringe alert!
+If it’s a serious mistake that really needs to be addressed, mention it after the rest of the team have left the room.

 You might be super angry that your colleague is handling the new account that you worked so hard to get and want to go and give your boss a good piece of your mind.
 Whatever you do, give yourself a cool-off period to get your emotions in check.
 Speaking to your boss erratically will not solve anything, other than drive a wedge between you.

 Does your boss have a Jekyll and Hyde personality?
 If so, don’t let it bother you.
-You can’t change who someone is but you can control the way you act.
-Be aware of your boss’s mood and only talk to him when he is in a good one.
+You can’t change who someone is, but you can control the way you act.
+Be aware of your boss’s mood and only talk to them when they are in a good one.

-It’s not high-school and you don’t need a pat on the back for actually doing your job.
-You need to be confident in the work you’re putting into the world.
-You wouldn’t have got that position if you weren’t capable of doing it.
-Your boss isn’t a mind reader so if you are really unsure of your work, simply ask how you did on XYZ project.
+You don’t need a pat on the back for doing your job.
+You need to be confident in the work you’re putting into the world as you wouldn’t have got that position if you weren’t capable of doing it.
+Your boss isn’t a mind-reader so if you are really unsure of your work, simply ask how you did on your last project.

 Even if you think you know better than your boss on a specific topic, never interrupt him while he’s speaking.
 Always be patient and wait until he has finished so you can offer your opinion in a constructive way.

 With all this in mind, regardless of the goal of the conversation, you should be fully equipped on how to talk to your boss and build a lasting relationship.
 Remember that any conversation is a two-way-street, so you have to listen and be as understanding as you’d expect in return.

-Have you got any good tips on how to talk to your manager?
-If so, let us know in the section below…
+Have you got any other useful tips on how to talk to your boss?
+Share them with us in the comments section below!